DonovanVA/kubernetes-exploration/README.md

 #### 2. CI/CD Integration:
-This workflow is suitable for Azure kubernetes service (AKS) using Azure service principal the following workflow is triggered on commit: repository secrets required:
+This workflow is suitable for Azure kubernetes service (AKS) using Azure service principal the following workflow is triggered on commit to `main` branch: repository secrets required:
 DOCKER_USERNAME - username of your docker account (donnyvan) DOCKER_PASSWORD - password of your docker account